SalvadorP/checkweb/README.md

 # checkweb
 Symfony 5.2 skeleton test project.

-Checks a web for changes, and then sends an email if there was any change.
+Checks a web for changes, and then sends an email if there was any change on it.